February 24, 2026

 What's the difference between renting directly from Movebooth vs. hiring a local vendor?

 When you rent directly from Movebooth, you run the booth yourself using the dashboard—giving you full control over branding, data capture, and delivery messages.
-Local vendors (typically $500–$1,500/event [VERIFY]) often include on-site staffing but provide limited data capture, less branding control, and no structured CSV lead export.
+Local vendors (typically $500–$1,500/event, varying by market) often include on-site staffing but provide limited data capture, less branding control, and no structured CSV lead export.
 Renting Movebooth directly is usually cheaper and gives you better marketing data.

 Do photo booth rentals include lead capture?